Feedback-controlled mechanics of tissue vertex model: emergent soft elasticity and active yielding: Results

-In Fig.~\ref{FigureS1}(b) we present additional simulations where we map out the phase diagrams of \(q\), \(\langle v \rangle\), and \(k_{\rm T1}\) while varying \(\alpha\) and \(\beta\) separately to verify that the isotropic--nematic transition occurs precisely at the analytical bifurcation point \(\alpha\beta\!=\!-m\).
+In Appendix~\ref{Appendix_EquilAnalysis}, we present additional simulations where we map out the phase diagrams of \(q\), \(\langle v \rangle\), and \(k_{\rm T1}\) while varying \(\alpha\) and \(\beta\) separately, to verify that the isotropic--nematic transition occurs precisely at the analytical bifurcation point \(\alpha\beta\!=\!-m\) [Fig.~\ref{FigureS1}(b)].
 Moreover, simulation results for \(m\!=\!1\) are shown in Figs.~\ref{FigureS1}(a) and~\ref{FigureS1}(c), where the soft and plastic nematic solid states emerge under active coupling, consistent with the analysis in Fig.~\ref{Figure2}(d).